What is a Free Trade Area?

 2. Specialization of countries

 When there is tough competition, countries will tend to produce more products or goods that they are most efficient at.
-It is because they take less time to complete and their output is higher.
+This is because they take less time to complete and their output is higher.

 3. No monopoly